dialogue-host/dialang/README.md

 # ⛵️ Dialang

-Dialang is a delightful language to build maleable, reliable and secure software that runs anywhere.
+Dialang is a opinionated language for the masses to write malleable and reliable software.

 - **No runtime error** : Type check your code statically and ensure you don't miss any edge case.
 (Statically type safe)
 - **No broken state** : Constrain your datatypes to guarantee that they can't hold invalid or impossible data.
-(Refinment types)
+(Refinement types)
+- **The language is the framework** : The language makes every codebase follow the best practices making code browsable, testable and consistent. (locality of behavior, single source of truth, The Elm Architecture, ...)
 - **Fearless refactoring** : Fast and friendly compiler messages guides you through your changes.
-(Elm quality error messaging)
+(Elm quality error messaging and compiler optimization)
-- **Minimal and Expressive** : Master the language quickly thanks to its minimal set of concepts, simple architecture and code organization.
-- **First class versioning** : Ensure your program stays backward compatible throughout the development process.
-- **Extension hot swapping** : Define interfaces and safely swap pieces of code at runtime.
+- **Run with holes** : Run incomplete programs and incrementally build your software by filling the blanks.
+(Hazel holes)
-- **Controllable effects** : Have full visibility and control over the side effects produced by your programs, packages and extensions.
+- **Controllable effects** : Have full visibility and control over the side effects produced by your programs and packages.
+(Unison's algebraic effects)
 - **Automated multithreading** : Write single threaded code that gets parallelized at compile time.
 (Interaction calculus target)
+- **Code hot loading** : Safely swap pieces of code at runtime and maintain version compatibility.
+(Lamdera's evergreen and Elixir)
 - **First class metaprogramming** : Enforce good practices with custom static checkers and context specific codegen.
-- **Portable** : Run your programs on every platform handling the proper side effects.
+- **Platform's abstraction** : Run your programs on every platform that can handle the proper side effects.
 (Roc's platform abstraction)
-- **Code internationalisation** : Edit and translate your codebase and packages in different spoken languages while guaranteeing syntactic validity and consistency.
+- **Code internationalization** : Edit and translate your codebase and packages in different spoken languages while guaranteeing syntactic validity and consistency.
+(Unison's structural naming + code and documentation translation tables)
+- **The State is the Database** : Stores the state in a manner that complies with database standards.
+(Lamdera)

 Dialang is built in order to fulfill [Dialogue's programming language requirements][1].

+## Todo

+- [ ] Grammar EBNF
+- [ ] Tree walk interpreter
+  - [ ] Lexer
+  - [ ] Parser
+  - [ ] Basic Types Checker
+  - [ ] Tree Walk Interpreter
+  - [ ] Refinement Types Checker (SMT integration)
+  - [ ] Nice Error Messaging
+- [ ] Self Hosted Compiler
+  - [ ] Multilingual Lexer and Parser Interface
+  - [ ] Structural Naming and Translation Tables
+  - [ ] Basic Types Checker
+  - [ ] Refinement Types Checker (SMT integration)
+  - [ ] Multilingual Pretty Printer
+  - [ ] Nice Multilingual Error Messaging
+  - [ ] Static AST Access
+  - [ ] Versioning and Collaboration
+  - [ ] Interaction Calculus Code Gen
+  - [ ] Repl
+- [ ] Interaction Calculus Target
+  - [ ] Secure Extension Hot Swapping

 ---